-Initial value: allows setting (in tens of a watt) the value that, at least in the beginning, the energy saver will assume as the upper limit while measuring power.
-If this is set to value "0", KES will not monitor whether the power consumption exceeds or not a particular upper limit.
-The value of the upper limit, however, can be modified in runtime through the communication object "Upper limit".
-In the case of parameterizing a value other than 0 for this field, it will be as well necessary to configure the parameters described below, which define how the upper limit monitoring behaves.
+- Initial Value: allows setting (in tens of watts) the value that, at least in the beginning, the Energy Saver will assume as the upper limit while measuring the power.
+If this is set to "0", KES will not monitor whether the power consumption exceeds or not a particular upper limit.
+The value of the upper limit, however, can be modified in runtime through the "Upper Limit" communication object.
+In the case of parameterising a value other than "0" for this field, it will be as well necessary to configure the parameters described below, which define how the upper limit monitoring behaves. - When over Limit, Send: allows setting the value ("0" or "1") that will be written to the "Over-Consumption Alarm" object when the instant power becomes greater than the value defined as the upper limit, making the user aware of this over-consumption situation in the system.

-- When over limit, send: allows setting the value ("0" or "1") that will be written to the object "Over-consumption Alarm" when the instant power becomes greater than the value defined as the upper limit, making the user aware of this over-consumption situation in the system. - Send Object when under Limit?: allows specifying whether the object "Over-consumption Alarm" should or should not send the inverted value (i.e., "0" if the above parameter is set to "1") once the instant power is back again under the upper limit (or under the upper limit minus the deadband or margin configured through the parameter explained below), making the user aware of the end of the over-consumption situation. - Hysteresis under limit: this parameter can be used to avoid consecutive over-consumption alarms every time the instant power -after having exceeded the upper limit and having activated the alarm- is no longer higher than the limit but then exceeds it again.
-By configuring a certain margin with a value other than 0 (in tens of a watt), every time the over-consumption alarm is triggered, it will be necessary that the measured power decreases to upper limit minus margin before further over-consumptions trigger the alarm again.
+- Send Object when Under Limit?: allows specifying whether the "Over-Consumption Alarm" object should or should not send the inverted value (i.e., "0" if the above parameter is set to "1") once the instant power is back again under the upper limit (or under the upper limit minus the deadband or margin configured through the parameter explained below), making the user aware of the end of the over-consumption situation. - Hysteresis Under Limit: this parameter can be used to avoid consecutive over-consumption alarms every time the instant power -after having exceeded the upper limit and having activated the alarm- is no longer higher than the limit but then exceeds it again.
+By configuring a certain margin with a value other than "0" (in tens of watts), every time the over-consumption alarm is triggered, it will be necessary that the measured power decreases to upper limit minus margin before further over-consumptions trigger the alarm again.
 See Figure 6 (section 2.3).